 Green Fund Projects

-The UM Green Fund (UMGF) was officially created in the spring of 2012.
+The UM Green Fund (UMGF) was created in spring of 2013.
 In October of 2011, student environmentalists held an campus-wide vote on the creation of a green fund to pay for sustainability projects.
 There were 1,800 students who voted, of which 95% were in favor of the creation of a green fund.
 University administration then decided to create the University of Mississippi Green Fund and supply it with an annual budget of $15,000.
 The fund also receives donations, which are then matched 50% by the University.
 Since its implementation, the UM Green Fund has gone through two funding cycles and funded five projects.

 Library Low-E Film

 This summer the J.D.
-Williams Library has installed Low-E Film on the library’s east facing windows, including those in the Faulkner Room, thanks to funding provided by the UM Green Fund.
+Williams Library has installed Low-E Film on the library’s south facing windows, including those in the Faulkner Room, thanks to funding provided by the UM Green Fund.
 The film works by reflecting 57% of total solar energy, thus keeping cooling costs down.
 This project is expected to lower the Library’s energy use in those rooms between 10-40% and to pay for itself in 3 years.
 The project was proposed by the Library’s staff members, who are diligently working to record energy data on the project and increase student awareness of the energy savings that stem from sustainable building practices such as this.
 The project leaders are Librarian and Green Team Chair Buffy Choinski and Library Operations Manager Stan Whitehorn.

 The Flip-the-Switch Project is aimed at reducing student energy use in the Residential Colleges by encouraging students to turn off their lights.
 This is done by applying friendly-reminder stickers to all light switches in student rooms that ask the students to “flip the switch” and “conserve energy one switch at a time.”
 The project will also seek to determine the extent to which sticker campaigns affect student conservation behavior.
 This will be determined by using HOBO Data Logger software to asses the level to which students are conserving energy in rooms with the main sticker, slightly different stickers, and the absence of stickers (done by using different stickers on different floors within the RC).
 The project was created by UM Green Fund Student Committee Member Joe Bell, a sophomore International Studies and Public Policy Leadership double major from Gloucester, Massachusetts.